umairishaq/aws-container-devsecops-workshop/docs/04-testing.md

         **Reference**: <a href="https://nvlpubs.nist.gov/nistpubs/SpecialPublications/NIST.SP.800-190.pdf" target="_blank">NIST SP 800-190: Application Container Security Guide - 3.1.2</a>

+    !!! info "Image configuration defects"
-    !!! info "**DL3007**: Using latest is prone to errors if the image will ever update."
+        **DL3007**: Using latest is prone to errors if the image will ever update.

         **Description**: Latest is just a tag you add to an image and is no way dynamic.
 It can be overwritten and prove difficult to understand what version of the software is installed.
 Using the latest tag can effect the availability of your application and you should look at using a more explicit tag.

         **Fix**: Pin the version explicitly to a release tag.